 According to Brebner (1902), there is one more modification of the siphonostele known as eustele.
-Here the vascular system consists of a ring of collateral or bicollateral vascular bundles situated on the periphery of the pith.
-The example of this type is internode of Equisetum.
+Here the vascular system consists of a ring of collateral or collateral vascular bundles situated on the periphery of the pith.
+An example of this type is the internode of Equisetum.

-- It is the modification of ectophloic siphonostele.
+- It is the modification of the ectophloic siphonostele.

 - Splitting takes place because of the overlapping leaf gaps.

-More than one stele in the axis of pteridophytes is present known as polystele.
+More than one stele in the axis of pteridophytes is presently known as a playstyle.
 It is a type that must have derived from protostele because each such stele shows protostelic condition.
-In Selaginella kraussiana generally two stele present.
+In Selaginella kraussiana generally, two steles are present.
 But in Selaginella laevigata as many as 16 steles are present.